slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money management

 <!--
+> *"Asymmetric opportunities: invest in startups.
+Start a company.
+Create a book, podcast, video.
+Create a (software) product.
+Go on many first dates.
+Go to a cocktail party.
+Read a Lindy book.
+Move to a big city.
+Buy bitcoin.
+Tweet." (...)
+"If you want to be wealthy, spend your time earning, learning, or relaxing.
+Outsource or ignore everything else." (...)
+"Venture funds sell brand for the right to invest money."
+-- Naval Ravikant*
+> *"I'm not interested in anything that's not sustainable.
+Friendships, investing, careers, podcasts, reading habits, exercise habits.
+If I can't keep it going, I'm not interested in it."
+-- Morgan Housel*

 - ultimately is about the total cost of the mortgage. that is the price of the home. the closing price is an illusion.
 - Modern slaves are not chains, they are debt. today, people with moderate incomes, are forced to speculate or live in poverty.
 - you’re spending time to save money when you should be spending money to save time